 10. Constantly adapt your SEO strategy

-With search engines like Google constantly changing their algorithm, you need to be routinely reviewing and adjusting your eCommerce SEO strategy.
+With search engines like Google constantly changing their algorithm, you must routinely review and adjust your eCommerce SEO strategy.

 That being said, many of the tactics we’ve listed here are resistant to algorithm changes and will serve you well in the years to come.
-Above all, make sure you’re producing quality content that your buyers want and you can’t go wrong!
+Above all, ensure you’re producing quality content your buyers want, and you can’t go wrong!

-Want to find out more about how you can make your online store into a selling powerhouse?
+Want to learn more about how to make your online store into a selling powerhouse?
 Get in touch with our specialist eCommerce team now!